Claudia54/RASBET/README.md

 # RASBET
-RASBET is a sports betting website that provides a user-friendly platform for sports enthusiasts made system requirements and architecture.
+RASBET is a sports betting website that provides a user-friendly platform for sports enthusiasts.
+It was developed as part of the System Requirements and Architecture course, focusing on delivering a robust and efficient betting experience.